GaragePixel/stdlib-for-mx2/RULES_TO_CONTRIB.md

         Can be written: Local myArr:=New Int[10](0,1,2,3,4,5,6,7,8,9)
         Can be written: Local myArr:=New Int[10](	0,1,2,3,4,
         											5,6,7,8,9	)
+	Never use a reserved word for naming a member.
+	Never use "Int" to name a member.
+	Never use "Float" to name a member.
+	Never use "Bool" to name a member.
+	Never use "String" to name a member.
+	Never use "Mod" to name a member.
+	Never use "New" to name a member.
+	Never use "Throw" to name a member.
+	Never use "Case" to name a member.
+	Never use "Select" to name a member.
+	Never use "If" to name a member.
+	Never use "Method" to name a member.
+	Never use "Else" to name a member.
+	Never use "Elseif" to name a member.

 About the syntax, we can't write: